XakSenSoftwire/softwire-work-experience-feb-2025/README.md

 5. Check you can view [this deployed site](https://softwire-work-experience-feb-2025-opal.vercel.app/).
 It should be a blank site with `Hello World!` written in black text in the top left.
 6. Install [VSCode](https://code.visualstudio.com/download) - you can choose a different IDE if you've used it before but it may cause you some issues with the rest of the setup.
 7. Install [Git](https://git-scm.com/downloads/win)
 8. Install [docker](https://docs.docker.com/desktop/setup/install/windows-install/).
 You will need to restart your computer.
 Afterwards, you'll automatiically download WSL as part of the docker installation.
-Once that is installed, open the Docker Desktop App and it should say "Your running containers show up here" - this means it is ready to go!
+Once that is installed, open the Docker Desktop App and it should say "Your running containers show up here" - this means it is y to go!
 9. **[Optional]** Install your preferred search engine (e.g. Chrome, Firefox)

 > Don't be scared to ask Xak or Wendi for help :)